MSCraftWiki/mscraft.org/README.md

+# Join the server with

 Howdy!
 Welcome to the official website for the MSCraft Minecraft Server, the official server for the [MSC Discord Server](https://discord.gg/msc).
-This server, and its website, are lovingly maintained by [Luna]("@lunaqq#6284"), [Bushi]("@bushtail#0420"), and [Chloe]("@Chloe#7069").
+This server, and its website, are lovingly maintained by [@lunaqq#6284](#luna--owner-), [@bushtail#0420](#bushi--technician-), and [@Chloe#7069](#chloe--technician-).

-The server runs a custom server-side only modpack called MSCPack, which is an updated and modified version of [PolyPack](https://www.curseforge.com/minecraft/modpacks/polypack).
+The server runs a custom server-side only modpack called MSCPack, which is a custom-made modpack based around [PolyMC](https://github.com/TheEpicBlock/PolyMc).

+## Wiki

+Our [Wiki](https://www.mscraft.org/wiki/home) is available to provide any information you will need about our server.
+This wiki will be kept up-to-date as things change.

 ## Meet the Team